Skip to content

 Big Ten Football Coaches Salaries

 Ryan Day didn’t just get some added job security by leading Ohio State to the 2024-25 national championship.
-He also got a bump in pay that jumps him (almost) to the top of the class among highest-paid Big Ten coaches.
-He’s now second to Southern Cal’s Lincoln Riley.
+He also got a bump in pay that jumps him to the top of the class among highest-paid Big Ten coaches.
+He’s now ahead of Southern Cal’s Lincoln Riley.

 CoachSchool2025 Salary